 - Driving physics are not very realistic

 - Always-online requirement to play

-The amazing thing about Forza Horizon 4 is the detail in the game map.
-This time you are based in the UK, and you can drive around real cities such as Edinburgh and countryside havens like the Lake District.
-You can enjoy some truly magnificent scenery in Forza Horizon 4, and so there is nearly endless room for free roaming.
+The amazing thing about Forza Horizon 5 is the detail in the game map.
+This time you are based in Mexico, and you can drive around real cities and picturesque locations.
+You can enjoy some truly magnificent scenery in Forza Horizon 5, and so there is nearly endless room for free roaming.

-With more than 400 cars to choose from, Forza Horizon 4 has one of the biggest car collections in the driving simulator industry.
-You can play using any of these cars with your sim racing rig, and so you can go for a casual drive through the English countryside in your favorite supercar, or you can opt for an off-road vehicle instead if that is more your style.
+With more than 500 cars to choose from, Forza Horizon 5 has one of the biggest car collections in the driving simulator industry.
+You can play using any of these cars with your sim racing rig, and so you can go for a casual drive through the Mexican countryside in your favorite supercar, or you can opt for an off-road vehicle instead if that is more your style.

 - Huge number of cars to choose from